christosarvanitis/aws-lambda-deployment-plugin-spinnaker/README.md

-## Spinnaker Plugin for AWS Lambda Deployment (This section is deprecated since Lambda plugin has moved to OSS)
+# This section is deprecated since Lambda plugin has moved to OSS

+## Spinnaker Plugin for AWS Lambda Deployment

 This plugin provides support for AWS Lambda Deployment via Pipelines in Spinnaker.
 This repository is in transition from its current distribution as a plugin into to the core Spinnaker project.
 Updates will be less frequent until